Some Things You Need to Know About Deceased Estates & Tax

 Final distribution is not ready, but probate is granted

 If probate or letters of administration have been granted, but the final distribution is not paid, the trustee can choose to make an interim distribution.
-In this instance, the beneficiary is presently entitled to the estate, in which case they are required to include their share of the net income on their tax return and cover any tax payable on the owing amount.
+In this instance, the beneficiary is presently entitled to the estate of the deceased person, in which case they are required to include their share of the net income on their tax return and cover any tax payable on the owing amount.

 The estate is finalised